 When you quit smoking, the body heals itself right away.
 Quitting will help boost your immune system to help fight the cancer.
 It will help you feel better while you’re getting treated.
 It will also lower your risk of future cancers.

-Reduce Your Risk of Infection
+Lower Your Risk of Infection

-Clean and disinfect surfaces and objects often.
+Clean and sanitize surfaces and objects often.

-Boosting your spirits and improving your emotional outlook
+Your spirits and make your outlook better

-The diagnosis of cancer is a life-defining event that can be difficult to handle.
-Facing the uncertainty of a serious disease, feeling anxious about how you will feel during treatment, lifestyle changes, and worrying about the impact of both the diagnosis and treatment can be overwhelming.
-It is important to rely on family, friends, and other people in your life.
-People who allow themselves to seek help while they are recovering from cancer can often maintain better emotional balance.
-Other sources of support include:
+Finding out you have cancer is a major event that can be hard to handle.
+Facing a serious illness, feeling anxious about treatment, changes in your life, and worrying about cancer’s impact can be overwhelming.
+You will need to rely on family, friends, and other people in your life.
+People who seek help when they have cancer can often keep better emotional balance.
+Other sources of support are: